7 Steps To Deciding Whether To Sell Or Stay

 7. Compare real estate commissions.

-Real estate commissions can bite a huge chunk out of your profits because the fees are often 5% to 7% or more.
+Real estate commissions can bite a huge chunk out of your money because the fees are often 4% to 7% or more.

-But lower priced options are available.
-(For example, our fees are thousands of dollars lower than Redfin, Purplebricks and most brokers, Realtors and agents.)
+That’s lower than Redfin, Purplebricks and most all brokers, Realtors and agents.

 Knowing how much it will cost to sell your home will help you decide if you should sell or stay.